Repair vs replace windows: why is it important to preserve heritage windows?

 There is a move back towards repairing something rather than throwing it away.
 Wooden Sash windows are designed to be cared for and repaired when they need it.

 Original features can reflect modern living requirements

-With new glazing materials available, your old-style sash windows don’t have to be the draughty and thermally efficient fittings they once were.
-People often replace wooden windows because they want something that is easy to care for and kinder to their heating bills.
+With new glazing materials, your old-style sash windows don’t have to be the draughty and thermally efficient fittings they once were.
+People often replace wooden windows because they want something easy to care for and kinder to their heating bills.
 These targets can still be achieved.

 Accoya wood is used to effect repairs to rotten or soft sections of the timber frame; it has superior longevity and weatherproofing compared to other traditional hardwoods.
 Sustainably sourced with FSC – Forest Stewardship Council – certification, this wood comes from forests globally which meet the highest environmental and social standards and has the lowest environmental impact throughout the entire production process.

 With longevity comparable to plastics, no other timber can offer such stability and durability in different weather conditions and not swell, shrink or distort.
 Accoya is versatile for both old and new properties alike and counters the arguments that timber is high maintenance and doesn’t last and that it can have a poor environmental footprint.
 Now, there is no reason not to use both new timber and glazing products to restore old windows.

 Windows are the eyes of the house, and replacing old or original windows with modern alternatives will change the house’s appearance forever.